15 Investing Tips

 Avoid market timing.
 Few people know which direction the stock market will go next.
 Or, when it will suffer a correction.
 So, don’t try to time the market.

 Invest for the long term.
 Markets and asset prices go through up and down cycles.
 However, over the long run, you stand a better chance of earning positive returns on your investments.

 Determine your investing objectives.
-Is your objective capital appreciation, income or total returns?
+Is your objective capital appreciation, investing for income, or total returns?
 Are you investing for retirement many years away?
 Or, to make a down payment on a house in a few years.

 Know your risk tolerance.
 How will you react when you lose money.
-If you will sell at the first sign of a loss, you are risk averse.
-Therefore, your investments should be very conservative.
+If you will sell at the first sign of a loss, you are risk-averse.
+Therefore, focus on conservative investments.
 Of course, less risk likely means less reward.

 Invest on a regular basis.
 This strategy is known as dollar cost averaging.
 It reduces your risk of putting all your money into an investment at its peak price.

 Reinvest all dividends.
 If you do not need to spend your dividends, reinvest them.
 DRIPs are one method where the dividend is automatically reinvested back into the security that paid it.
 Another method is to let the dividends accumulate in cash and reinvest them in a lump sum into an investment of your choosing.